 WSTrustChannelFactory trustChannelFactory = new WSTrustChannelFactory( stsBinding, stsAddress ); WSTrustChannel channel = (WSTrustChannel) trustChannelFactory.CreateChannel(); RequestSecurityToken rst = new RequestSecurityToken(RequestTypes.Issue); rst.AppliesTo = new EndpointAddress(serviceAddress); RequestSecurityTokenResponse rstr = null; SecurityToken token = channel.Issue(rst, out rstr);

-out parameter on the Issue method allows access to the RSTR for client-side inspection.
+Note that the out parameter on the Issue method allows access to the RSTR for client-side inspection.

 So far, we’ve only seen how to obtain a token.
 The token that is returned from the WSTrustChannel object is a

 GenericXmlSecurityToken that contains all of the information that is necessary for authentication to a relying party.
 The following code example shows how to use this token.